anitsh/anitsh/README.md

+# 10+ years of experience designing, developing and delivering value added software products.

-# CODE IS THE ULTIMATE TRUTH
+## CODE IS THE ULTIMATE TRUTH

-Software design is an art, and like any art it cannot be taught and learned as a precise science, by means of theorems and formulas.
+**_Software design is an art, and like any art it cannot be taught and learned as a precise science, by means of theorems and formulas.
 We  can  discover  principles  and  techniques  useful  to  be  applied throughout  the  process  of  software  creation,  but  we  probably won’t  ever  be  able  to  provide  an  exact  path  to  follow  from  the real  world  need  to  the  code  module  meant  to  serve  that  need.

-Like  a picture or a building, a software product  will include the personal touch of those who designed and developed it, something  of  the  charisma  and  flair  (or  the  lack  of  it)  of  those who contributed to its inception and growth.
+**_Like  a picture or a building, a software product  will include the personal touch of those who designed and developed it, something  of  the  charisma  and  flair  (or  the  lack  of  it)  of  those who contributed to its inception and growth.

-The  design  has  to  be  flexible.
+**_Therefore, the  design  has  to  be  flexible.
 A  stiff  design  resists  refactoring.
 Code  that  was  not  built  with  flexibility  in  mind  is  code  hard  to work  with.
-Whenever  a  change  is  needed,  you’ll  see  the  code fighting  you,  and  things  that  should  be  refactored  easily  take  a lot of time.
+Whenever  a  change  is  needed,  you’ll  see  the  code fighting  you,  and  things  that  should  be  refactored  easily  take  a lot of time. _**

 Good programmers are a little bit lazy.
 They sit back and wait for an insight